-In the discharge of its functions the NTPF uses the services of third parties including postal factories, IT support, internal auditors, legal and data protection consultants who may, in that limited context, have access from time to time to personal data of patients in certain limited circumstances when providing specific services to the NTPF.
+In the discharge of its functions the NTPF uses the services of third parties including postal factories, IT support, internal auditors, legal and data protection consultants who may, in that limited context, have access from time to time to personal data of patients when providing specific services to the NTPF.

 We require all third parties to have appropriate technical and operational security measures in place to protect your personal data, in line with Irish and EU laws on data protection.
 Any such company will have access to personal information needed to perform the functions for which they are appointed but may not use the personal data for any other purpose.

 Contracts will be in place with all third-party processors which set out the processor’s and the NTPF’s obligations with regard to the personal data that is being processed.

 Is personal data and special categories of personal data transferred outside the European Economic Area?

 The NTPF may commission a private hospital in Northern Ireland to provide treatment to patients on waiting list.
 If a patient agrees to accept such treatment, as part of the process for arranging payment for or the follow up after that treatment, the NTPF may transfer certain patient personal data to Northern Ireland, which in the event of Brexit will be outside the EEA.
 This transfer is on the basis of an agreement with the hospital in Northern Ireland which includes European Commission-approved Standard Contractual Clauses.